Create an account to start saving and reviewing all your favourite recipes

 Method

-5. Pour in the stock, then bring to the boil.
-Reduce to a simmer for around 10 minutes, or until thickened and reduced to the consistency of your liking.
+4. Pour the stock and porcini into the pan, discarding just the last gritty bit, bring to the boil, then reduce to a simmer for around 10 minutes, or until thickened and reduced to the consistency of your liking.

-6. Pour it through a coarse sieve into a large bowl, using the back of a spoon to push through all that lovely flavour.
+5. Ladle the contents of the pan into a blender, discarding the chunky herbs, blitz until very smooth, then pour it back into the pan through a coarse sieve, using the back of a spoon to push through all that lovely flavour.

-8. On the day, if frozen, take the gravy out to defrost when your nut roast goes into the oven, then simply heat through in a pan ready to serve.
+7. On the day, if frozen, take the gravy out to defrost when your roast goes into the oven, then simply heat through in a pan ready to serve.

 Tags